LICQual Level 3 Certificate in Healthcare Administration

 • Age Requirement: Applicants must be at least 18 years old.

-• Educational Requirements: A Level 2 qualification in healthcare, administration, or a related field is preferred.
-Equivalent professional experience may also be considered.
+• Educational Requirements: A Level 2 qualification (or equivalent) is recommended.
+Applicants without formal qualifications may also be considered.

-• Commitment to Continuing Professional Development (CPD): Learners should demonstrate a willingness to engage in Continuing Professional Development (CPD), maintaining and enhancing their professional knowledge throughout the course.
+• Commitment to Continuing Professional Development (CPD): Applicants should demonstrate a willingness to engage in Continuing Professional Development (CPD), maintaining and enhancing their professional knowledge throughout the course.

-• Access to Required Resources: Learners must have access to relevant learning materials, digital tools, and workplace resources necessary for completing practical tasks and assessments.
+• Access to Required Resources: Applicants must have access to relevant learning materials, digital tools, and workplace resources necessary for completing practical tasks and assessments.

 Qualification#